 - Our 6 sleep laboratories offer plenty of polysomnograms for interpretation, including overnight and daytime studies, Multiple Sleep Latency, Maintenance of Wakefulness Test, Inspire titrations and Matrix studies.

-- Our sleep labs also conduct home sleep testing, including WatchPAT and nocturnal oximetry.
+- Our sleep labs also conduct home sleep apnea testing, and nocturnal oximetry.

 - Fellows have dedicated reading time to independently review sleep studies and then discuss one-on-one with our sleep medicine physicians.